SurrealNumber/CoreTitleInheritance/readme.txt

 TODO (before 1.0.0): <- remarkably short and not too open ended.
 Debug
-- saying domain_limit is none in cti_values line 4
+- saying domain_limit is none in cti_values line 4 <- due to being called in the scope of a title to set a variable.
 - most likely related to above, can still designate titles core if not enough prestige.
 - need to allow coring if character does not have enough prestige as long as the title does not cost prestige to core.
 Localization